xxxxxa-hub/d3rlpy/README.md

 `algo`: Algorithm of estimator training.

-`method`: Paradigm of training used in the baseline.
+`method`: Paradigm of training.
+The default method is "baseline".

-`upload`: Upload the result to wandb for visualization.
+`upload`: Whether to upload the result to wandb for visualization.

+`collect`: Whether to collect transitions during online evaluation.